Owner Portal Tenant Portal

 Coverages Worth Adding in Washington

 The base policy is the floor, not the ceiling.
-Several add-ons are especially relevant for Vancouver-area owners:
+Several add-ons are especially relevant for Vancouver-area and Clark County owners:

 • Ordinance or law: covers the extra cost of rebuilding to current code after a loss — valuable for older Vancouver and Clark County homes.

 • Flood insurance: standard policies exclude flood.
-Properties near the Columbia River or in low-lying areas should price a separate flood policy.
+Properties near the Columbia River or in low-lying areas should price a separate flood policy through the NFIP or a private carrier.

 • Earthquake: the Pacific Northwest carries real seismic risk, and quake damage is excluded from standard coverage.
 It's an optional endorsement worth a serious look.